minio/kes-docs/content/cli/kes-key/create.md

 ## Overview

-Add a new crytographic key.
+Add a new crytographic key and store it on the configured Key Management System.
+KES *never* returns the generated secret to clients.

 ## Syntax